 To be a good candidate for Search and Rescue work a dog must possess some special characteristics.
 They must have intelligence, agility, stamina, drive, work ethic, confidence, and a willingness to be trained.
 They also require a high level of fitness and good social skills with other dogs.
 Aggression of any kind is unacceptable in a SAR dog.
-Other key must-have dog personality traits include a desire to please the handler, be able to learn through reward (beyond food) and a willingness to be social with others (especially strangers).
-If a dog is unable to comfortably approach and greet other people, it's unlikely they'll seek and find them if they are lost.
+Other key dog personality traits include a desire to please the handler, be able to learn through reward (beyond food) and a willingness to be social with others (especially strangers).
+If a dog is unable to comfortably approach and greet other people, it’s unlikely they’ll seek and find them if they are lost.

 All new dogs must undergo a puppy assessment (done by RCMP or BCSDA) before being accepted into further training.
 No specialized training is required for the initial assessment beyond basic puppy obedience and an attachment to a dog toy.
 Within the BCSDA dogs can be assessed from 6 months to 2 yrs old.
 Due to the time it can take to become validated (up to 2 years) and the realistic length of a working dog’s career, dogs older than 2 are not accepted into the program.